wbabik/Practical_computing/Class_7/Class_7.md

 When in doubt about the nature of any named R object, be it a named variable, function, dataset, you can learn a lot about what it is using `str()` function.
-Please consult manual of `str()` and test yourself some of the examples provided in the manual
+Please consult manual of `str()` and test yourself some of the examples provided in the manual.